Redirecting Destructive Chewing with Safe Chews

 Chewing is one of the most natural behaviors for dogs.
 It relieves stress, burns mental energy, supports dental health, and helps dogs self-soothe.
 Problems arise when chewing shifts from appropriate outlets to furniture, shoes, walls, or anything within reach.

 If your dog is destroying things, chewing obsessively, or suddenly targeting objects they never touched before, the issue is rarely “bad behavior.”
-More often, it’s a sign of boredom, unmet needs, stress, or a developmental phase.
-The solution isn’t to stop chewing — it’s to redirect chewing safely and intentionally.
+More often, it is a sign of boredom, unmet needs, stress, teething, adolescence, or a change in routine.

 Why Dogs Become Destructive Chewers

 Destructive chewing usually points to one of a few root causes.
 Boredom is the most common, especially in intelligent or high-energy breeds.
-Labradors, Huskies, and working breeds often chew excessively when their physical or mental needs aren’t fully met.
+Labradors, Huskies, and working breeds often chew excessively when their physical or mental needs are not fully met.

 Could My Dog Be Chewing Out of Boredom?

-Yes, and it’s extremely common.
+Yes — and it is extremely common.
 A bored dog will create their own entertainment, and chewing is one of the easiest ways to do that.
 Dogs that seem “obsessed” with chewing are often under-stimulated rather than misbehaving.

 Providing long-lasting, engaging chews gives bored dogs a constructive outlet.
 Options like Natural Bully Sticks are especially effective because they keep dogs mentally occupied while satisfying the instinct to chew.